pingcap/blog/_posts/2017-07-28raftintikv.md

+---
+layout: post
-## TiKV Source Code deep dive - Raft in TiKV
+title: TiKV Source Code deep dive - Raft in TiKV
+excerpt: TiKV uses the Raft algorithm to implement the strong consistency of data in a distributed environment.
+This blog introduces the details how Raft is implemented.
+---

 **Architecture**